fieldenms/tg/platform-web-ui/src/main/resources/polymer/@webcomponents/webcomponentsjs/README.md

 </script>
 ```

+This property is used to build the URL to the selected bundle, so you should
+only set it to values that are unable to be influenced by user-controlled data.
+If trusted types are enforced, this property should be a `TrustedScriptURL`.

 #### Synchronous

 When loaded synchronously, `webcomponents-loader.js` behaves similarly to `webcomponents-bundle.js`.

 The appropriate bundle will be loaded with `document.write()` to ensure that WebComponent polyfills are available for subsequent scripts and modules.